antoinebcx/ai-app-template-python/README.md

 The project shows how to use structured outputs with a reasoning field, how to effectively structure a prompt with html tags, and how to use few-shot examples (in-context learning).

+The app supports text inputs, audio transcription and text extraction from images.

 ## To use the app